knno/kengine-archive/docs/0.2/README.md

 ### Introduction

-Sometimes, you want to make your GameMaker project moddable by your end-users community.
+Sometimes, you want to make your GameMaker project moddable by your end-users community, or you want to make DLC content for your game.

 For example, here's a few possible scenarios: